chrldb/Modelling-week/code5/README.md

 ## Notes
 - The script automatically opens the generated image (`cartesian_plot.png`).
 - Ensure Gnuplot is correctly installed and accessible via command line.

-## Author
-Developed by Charles for antenna radiation pattern analysis and visualization.